mikedesu/raylib-rpg-c/src/PLAN.md

   - open/closed sprite swapping
   - chest inventory UI with `ENTER` take and `TAB` deposit-mode toggle
   - inventory transfer between hero and chest
+- Non-aggressive interaction modal is now in the active gameplay path:
+  - `KEY_E` interact/examine when facing an entity
+  - NPC dialogue uses one `dialogue_text` string per NPC for now
+  - props, boxes, chests, and doors expose first-pass description text
+  - modal shows the speaker/object name and supports multiline text
 - Doxygen is the active documentation standard; `make docs` works.
 - `hp` component is now a `vec2`.
 - Entities now have `alignment`